ING Asia sale raises regulatory hackles, may frustrate Dutch seller

 In 2009, Malaysian regulator Bank Negara issued new guidelines limiting foreign ownership in the insurance sector to 70 percent to protect the local industry.
 Thailand recently raised the foreign ownership cap to 49 percent from 25 percent.

-Foreign insurers including Singapore's Great Eastern Holdings (GELA.SI), ING and AIA were allowed to retain their 100 percent ownership because they began operating in those countries before the regulatory changes.
+Foreign insurers including Singapore's Great Eastern Holdings, ING and AIA were allowed to retain their 100 percent ownership because they began operating in those countries before the regulatory changes.

 ING owns 100 percent of its Malaysian and Thai businesses and 60 percent of its Malaysian takaful joint venture, an Islamic-compliant insurance business.